DIY Painted Concrete Pool Deck and Patio

 After allowing the paint to dry 24 hours, we painted cracks, edges, and details with angled paint brushes, but you could do that before rolling the paint actually.

-It did feel a little slippery the first few times it got wet, but as the paint cures, the grip improves.
-So be mindful the first few days the concrete gets wet while you’re walking on it.
-And for any concrete surface around the pool, always caution swimmers that they should never run in case of falling.
+It did feel a little slippery the first few times it got wet, but as the paint cures, the grip improves over time.
+So be especially mindful the first few days the concrete gets wet while you’re walking on it.

 Can you believe the difference in this painted concrete patio and pool deck over the last two years?!
+It breathed new life into our backyard!